Alternative 3

 Alternative 3 is a 1977 British television mockumentary concerning government conspiracies.
 It inspired much speculation and interest by proponents of fringe ideas.

 Premise

-Purporting to be an investigation into the UK's contemporary "brain drain", Alternative 3 describes a plan to make the Moon and Mars habitable in the event of climate change and environmental catastrophe on Earth.
+Purporting to be an investigation of the disappearance of a number of scientists, Alternative 3 describes a plan to make the Moon and Mars habitable in the event of climate change and environmental catastrophe on Earth.

 Production

 The script was written by David Ambrose.
 Music was supplied by Brian Eno, a portion of his score being released on his album Music for Films (1978).
 Apart from the presenter Tim Brinton, all characters were played by actors who were explicitly credited at the end.
 It was made with film stock used at the time to make it appear like a conventional documentary programme.
 In a 1989 interview, actor Richard Marner (who plays Dr. Carl Gerstein) said he did not rehearse his lines to make the delivery appear as natural as possible.